Old people are boring — truth or myth?

 The truth is: You can be boring at any age.

 In fact, a study by Airbnb claims that women reach a “peak boring” age at 35 (for men it’s 39).
-Supposedly, age 35 is when women are least likely to do things like stay out late on a weekday, try a new hobby, make a new friend, or book a spontaneous trip.
+Supposedly, age 35 is when women are least likely to do things like staying out late on a weekday, trying a new hobby, making a new friend, or booking a spontaneous trip.

 If you’re a woman in your 60s and ready to make the most of your golden years, these activities are exactly what you should be doing if you want to live your ideal exciting and purposeful retirement lifestyle.